Titalearn/EKS-CLUSTER-S3-BACKED-2025/README.md

     add also below "source_profile = manager"  change to your own profile

-  - Next we need to edit the configmap aws-auth
+-Next we need to edit the configmap aws-auth

     " kubectl edit -n kube-system cm aws-auth "  next you will see map roles add the rolearn,username,groups,system:masters